emmaadams05/emmaadams05/readme.md

 <h3>👋 Hello There 👋</h3>

-I'm Emma Adams and I am a junior studying computer science at the University of Connecticut!
+I'm Emma Adams and I am a senior studying computer science at the University of Connecticut!

 <hr/>